-She asked me twice what I wanted for dinner, which really
+She asked me twice what I wanted for dinner; which, in

 “Anything is fine, Grandma.”
-I thought I was safe with that
+I thought I was safe saying

-but didn’t know for sure since I didn’t really know this woman.
+that, but didn’t know for sure since I had not spent much time with this woman.

 Parents play a cruel trick on their children when they